 Global efforts to prevent HBV infection are, for the most part, steadily improving.
 The hepatitis B vaccine, available since 1982, is the cornerstone of HBV prevention.
 Public health activities to implement hepatitis B vaccine-based strategies have progressively increased over the past 3 decades, beginning with recommendations from WHO in the early 1990s to include the three-dose series of hepatitis B vaccine in routine infant immunization.
 As a result of this and other global initiatives (e.g., the Global Alliance for Vaccines and Immunizations [GAVI]), reductions in vaccine costs, and the development of pentavalent vaccines, hepatitis B vaccination coverage among infants is high in almost all countries.
 Over 90% of children respond to hepatitis B vaccination series, typically conferring protection for at least 20 years.

 WHO recommends that all newborns receive a birth-dose of hepatitis B vaccine.
 Infants exposed to HBV around the time of birth are at highest risk for chronic HBV and severe liver disease in later life, and a dose of hepatitis B vaccine administered immediately after birth (preferably within 24 hours) can prevent 85% of mother-child transmission of HBV.
 The addition of hepatitis B immunoglobulin for HBV-exposed infants increases protection to >90%, and recent studies suggest that providing mothers who have high viral loads of HBV with antiviral prophylaxis can prevent breakthrough infections among infants who receive the recommended vaccine strategies at birth.
-However, global rates of hepatitis B vaccination coverage are low, with only about 40% of newborns receiving a timely birth dose of hepatitis B vaccine.
+However, global rates of hepatitis B birth-dose vaccination coverage are low, with only about 40% of newborns receiving a timely birth dose of hepatitis B vaccine.
 Coverage can be improved by integrating hepatitis B vaccination with other routine maternal and neonatal health services, which is most readily accomplished when newborns are delivered in birthing facilities under the care of trained attendants.
 The proportion of children born in such facilities has increased over the last several decades, contributing to increases in hepatitis B vaccination of newborns in China and other countries.
 Local health-facility policies specifying birth-dose vaccination, standing orders for vaccination, and availability of vaccine in the delivery room are examples of other strategies shown to facilitate high rates of hepatitis B vaccination of newborns in birthing facilities.

 Infants born at home face the greatest challenges regarding receipt of a birth-dose of hepatitis B vaccine.
 In some countries of Asia and Africa, the majority of infants are born at home; as such, countries in WHO’s African region have the lowest rates of birth dose coverage in the world.
 The absence of country-level policies for hepatitis B vaccination at birth in this region compounds the challenge of protecting this vulnerable population.
 For infants born outside of birthing facilities, certain interventions can facilitate provision of a birth dose of hepatitis B vaccine, including home visits by providers capable of administering vaccine, education of birth attendants, and improved vaccine availability.
 Vaccination coverage can also be increased in the home setting through availability of vaccine equipment that simplifies vaccine delivery and needle disposal, such as compact, pre-filled, auto-disable injection devices for single-dose vaccine.
 Other simplified options for vaccine delivery are under investigation; in animal models, patches containing microneedles coated with HBsAg have been shown to be safe and to deliver sufficient antigen to elicit protective levels of HBV antibody.
 Continued development of new technologies for vaccine delivery together with continued assessment and improvements in existing immunization practices can improve hepatitis B birth-dose coverage to levels necessary to eliminate HBV transmission.